-The Glazer family has decided to dismiss the Scot just 11 months after he was appointed Sir Alex Ferguson's successor.
+The Glazer family have decided to dismiss the Scot just 11 months after he was appointed Sir Alex Ferguson's successor.

-A United representative has denied that Moyes has already been sacked, but Goal UK can report that his departure is "imminent."
-He is not expected to be in the dugout when United plays Norwich City at Old Trafford on Saturday.
+A United spokesperson has denied that Moyes has already been sacked but Goal has learned that his departure is "imminent".
+He is not expected to be in the dugout when United play Norwich City at Old Trafford on Saturday.